Hugo Martínez (footballer)

-Hugo Javier Martínez Cantero, known as Hugo Martínez (born 27 April 2000) is a Paraguayan professional footballer who plays as a midfielder for Libertad and the Paraguay national team.
+Hugo Javier Martínez Cantero, known as Hugo Martínez (born 27 April 2000) is a Paraguayan professional footballer who plays as a midfielder for Chilean club Deportes Limache.

+Club career

+A product of Libertad, Martínez moved to Chile and signed with Deportes Limache on 3 July 2026.

 International career

 He made his debut for the Paraguay national football team on 2 September 2021 in a World Cup qualifier against Ecuador, a 0–2 away loss.
 He started the game and was substituted after 65 minutes of play.